 Where to View Sunflowers

 Come late August or early September, Ted and Kris Grinter’s Sunflower Farm explodes into a yellow sea of many thousands of beaming blooms 8 miles northeast of Lawrence.
-For two to three weeks, visitors wander the fields with cameras in hand, snapping selfies and family portraits among the state flower.
+For two to three weeks, visitors wander the fields with cameras in hand, snapping selfies and family portraits among the state flowers.

 Credit: Jason Soden